jose-ambrosioo/system_administration_using_linux/README.md

 <br> directory mode = 0777
 <br> share modes = yes

-<br>Set samba passwords for added users
+Set samba passwords for added users
 <br>[root@lombe ~]# smbpasswd -a lombe

-<br>To allow all users to write to a mounting point
+To allow all users to write to a mounting point
 <br>[root@lombe ~]# setsebool -P samba_export_all on

-<br>So that the SI does not block users' access to samba, the following settings.
+So that the SI does not block users' access to samba, the following settings.
 The “-P” means permanent
 <br>[root@lombe ~]# setsebool -P use_samba_home_dirs on
 <br>[root@lombe ~]# setsebool -P samba_enable_home_dirs on

-<br>The service was started and the service was enabled to start when the machine was started
+The service was started and the service was enabled to start when the machine was started
 <br>[root@lombe ~]# service smb start
 <br>[root@lombe ~]# chkconfig smb on